nowo-tech/PasswordPolicyBundle/README.md

             # Route name for password reset (required)
             reset_password_route_name: user_reset_password

+            # Enable detection of password extensions (optional, default: false)
+            # Detects when users add numbers or characters to old passwords
+            # Example: If user had "password" and tries "password123", it will be detected
+            detect_password_extensions: false
+            extension_min_length: 4  # Minimum length of base password for extension detection
     expiry_listener:
         # You can change the expiry listener priority
         priority: 0